nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to manage a significant number of applicants
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: In a conventional application cycle, the large influx of applicants makes it challenging for Hiring Managers to track and monitor the progress of each applicant.
+This application includes features such as quick searching of applicants, algorithm to prioritize applicants according to their strengths and tabs on every applicant's application status.

 ### User stories